EVMlord/EVMCalendar/README.md

         view
         returns (string memory)
 ```
-**Description**: The function calculates the time remaining until a given timestamp, in the format "DD days, HH hours, MM minutes, SS seconds".
+**Description**: The countdown function takes a Unix timestamp as input, and returns a string in the format X days, HH:MM:SS representing the time remaining until the input timestamp is reached, starting from the current time obtained using `block.timestamp`.

 **Input**: A uint256 UNIX timestamp value.